pinpoint-positioning/Pinpoint-iOS-SDK/README.md

 Initialize the `API` class with your API-Key.
 The initialization requires to run ansynchronously.

-It`s recommended to initialize the API in a central place in your app and make it observable for other parts of your application.
+It's recommended to initialize the API in a central place in your app and make it observable for other parts of your application.
 Make your class conform to `PinpointAPIDelegate`

 ```swift